-Please note that HyperLab's spectrum fitter requires only a rough, approximate FWHM calibration, as it allows the peak width to vary by 30% from the FWHM calibration during the nonlinear fit.
+Note: HyperLab's spectrum fitter requires only a rough, approximate FWHM calibration, as it allows the peak width to vary by 30% from the FWHM calibration during the nonlinear fit.
 Nevertheless, a quick overview of the FWHM calibration is always advisable before fitting.